Marshmeller13/Portfolios-Project/docs/user_stories.md

 - Time: 1
 - Confirmation: Files can be filtered by keywords

- 1. An entry box appears that can be inputed into
+ 1. An entry box appears that can be inputted into
  2. When something is entered, resumes results are filtered

 ### Search Portfolios by Type